|Executive Chair – Hattie Stacey

 |Deputy Director for Policy – Justin Yang

-Justin is a second year PhD student (Public Health & Primary Care) at Wolfson College.
+Justin is a third year PhD student (Public Health & Primary Care) at Wolfson College.
 He is broadly interested in social and economic policy with a specific focus on health and social services.
 Prior to his doctoral studies, Justin worked as a strategy consultant at Avalere Health (Washington, DC) in the Reimbursement and Market Access practice.

 Outside of TWS, Justin is involved in a variety of leadership roles with the Wolfson College Students’ Association, Wolfson College Boat Club, and the Cambridge University Science and Policy Exchange.
 He has also represented Wolfson College in the 2016-17 series of University Challenge.